NickBulbeck/SkeletonNodeSite/readme.md

 # This is based on Brad Schiff's Udemy Course, his example site being for a fictitious
 # travel agency.
 I've updated it to be a directly relevant out-reach to those
 # struggling to find employment and, perhaps, needing just a bit of encouragement and
 # love, and a message of hope.
+It's also a learning/kata exercise for me.

 # The name ActiveEncouragementSite is to distinguish it from the quick and cheerful
 # WordPress blog I'm going to create with just a single static page and some kind of